dynamid/demo-mapreduce/2-docker/README.md

 From your unix terminal:

-Add yourself to the docker group:
+* Add yourself to the docker group:
 **$** sudo usermod -aG docker <your_username>

-Logout and login again
+* Logout and login again.

-Go to demo-mapreduce/2-docker/
+* Go to demo-mapreduce/2-docker/

 The docker images should already be available on the dhub.ox server so you just need to pull them:
 **$** ./pullimgs.sh